kompanion/kommunity-content/README.md

-# kompanion kommunity - curated content 🥑
+# kommunity.dev content 🥑

-This repo is used solely for storing and revisioning content for the kompanion kommunity.
+This repository is used solely for storing and revisioning content for [kommunity.dev](https://kommunity.dev).
+If you're interested in the main repo with the source code for the site, refer to [`kompanion/kommunity`](https://github.com/kompanion/kommunity) 😉

+## Adding content

+If you want to suggest a new resource to the kommunity, simply fill-out the [submission form](https://beta.kommunity.dev/submit) in the official site.
+The content will be represented by a JSON object with the following interface:

 ```ts
 // Content's type definition in Typescript